-The Group's exposure to price risk of copper and aluminium arises from:
+The Company's exposure to price risk of copper and aluminium arises from:

-- · Trade payables of the Group where the prices are linked to LME prices.
+- " Trade payables of the Group where the prices are linked to LME prices.
 Payment is therefore sensitive to changes in copper and aluminium prices quoted on LME.
 The provisional pricing feature (Embedded Derivatives) is classified in the balance sheet as fair value through profit or loss.
 The option to fix prices at future LME prices works as a natural hedge against the movement in value of inventory of copper and aluminium held by the Group.
 The Group also takes Sell LME positions to hedge the price risk on Inventory due to ongoing movement in rates quoted on LME.
-The Group applies fair value hedge to protect its copper and aluminium Inventory from the ongoing movement in rates. - Purchases of copper and aluminium results in exposure to price risk due to ongoing movement in rates quoted on LME affecting the profitability and financial position of the Group.
+The Group applies fair value hedge to protect its copper and aluminium Inventory from the ongoing movement in rates. - " Purchases of copper and aluminium results in exposure to price risk due to ongoing movement in rates quoted on LME affecting the profitability and financial position of the Group.
 The risk management strategy is to use the Buy future contracts linked to LME to hedge the variation in cash flows of highly probable future purchases.
-There are no outstanding buy future contracts link to LME as of 31 March 2024 and 31 March 2023.
+Refer note 44 for outstanding buy future contracts link to LME as of 31 March 2025 and there were no outstanding buy future contracts link to LME as of 31 March 2024.